hummingbot/hummingbot/documentation/docs/strategies/advanced-mm/order-refresh-tolerance.md

 # Order Refresh Tolerance

+**Updated as of `v0.27.0`**

-This feature allows Hummingbot users to specify a percentage value that sets the minimum change in spread to adjust an order.
+This feature allows you to specify a percentage value that sets the minimum change in spread to adjust an order.

 ## How It Works